 You are personally responsible for your social media activity conducted with a Winrock email address or on Winrock’s website or pages, and/or which can be traced back to Winrock’s domain, and/or which uses Winrock’s information systems, and/or which expressly or implicitly identifies you as an employee of Winrock.

-You are prohibited from using social media to post or display comments about coworkers or supervisors or Winrock that are:
+You are prohibited from using social media to post or display comments about Winrock, its work and its workforce that are:

 This Code of Conduct, including the Anti-Harassment and Anti-Discrimination Policy, apply to employee behavior within social media and in public online spaces.
 Do not post any information or conduct any online activity that may violate applicable local, state or federal laws or regulations.
 Any conduct which under the law is impermissible if expressed in any other form or forum is impermissible if expressed through social media.